JeffafaV/File-System/README.md

 6. type "quit" to terminate the program
 7. type "search " followed by a date in the data.txt file to find a certain data entry in the database (note this is limited to the table)

-The table creates two new text files that are used for fetching data in the database.
+The table creates two new files in the sdisk that are used for fetching data in the database.
 The search feature allows the user to input a date in order to find the whole entry.